-Session 3: How do we compare – distance travelled?
+Session 3: How do we compare to the rest of New Zealand?

-- We will again make a comparison with the data from other students from around the world who have also been asked how long it takes them to travel to school and how far they travel.
-This data has been collected and is available at the CensusAtSchool international site.
+- Students from around New Zealand have also been asked how long it takes to travel to school.
+This data has been collected and is available on the CensusAtSchool site.